MathStuff/Matrices/README.md

 C.isSymmetric #Returns True if the matrix is a symmetric matrix

-C.isSkewSymmetric #Returns True if the matrix is a skew-symmetric matrix

 C.isAntiSymmetric #Returns True if the matrix is an antisymmetric matrix

 C.isTriangular #Returns True if the matrix is a triangular matrix